ovh/docs/pages/platform/kubernetes-k8s/installing-wordpress/guide.en-sg.md

  }
 </style>

-In this tutorial we are going to guide you with the install of [Wordpress](https://wordpress.org/){.external} on your OVH Managed Kubernetes Service.
+In this tutorial we are going to guide you with the install of [Wordpress](https://wordpress.org/){.external} on your OVHcloud Managed Kubernetes Service.

 ## Before you begin

-This tutorial presupposes that you already have a working OVH Managed Kubernetes cluster, and some basic knowledge of how to operate it.
-If you want to know more on those topics, please look at the [OVH Managed Kubernetes Service Quickstart](../deploying-hello-world/).
+This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
+If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../deploying-hello-world/).

-You also need to have [Helm](https://docs.helm.sh/) installer on your workstation and your cluster, please refer to the [How to install Helm on OVH Managed Kubernetes Service](../installing-helm/) tutorial.
+You also need to have [Helm](https://docs.helm.sh/) installer on your workstation and your cluster, please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/) tutorial.

 ## Installing the Wordpress Helm chart

 For this tutorial we are using the [Wordpress Helm chart](https://github.com/helm/charts/tree/master/stable/wordpress){.external} found on Helm repositories.
-The chart is fully configurable, but here we are using the default configuration, with only the minimal set of customization to make it work well on OVH Managed Kubernetes Service.
+The chart is fully configurable, but here we are using the default configuration, with only the minimal set of customization to make it work well on OVHcloud Managed Kubernetes Service.

 > [!primary]